slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
 > *"Sales is basically just be decent enough at something and let people like you.
-Nobody gives a shit how smart you are."  -- skylarromines@x*
+Nobody gives a shit how smart you are."  -- x@skylarromines*
 > *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*
 > *"Cheap prices are only cheap if your time has no value.*
 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
-> *"The world rewards the people who are the best at communicating ideas, not the people with the best ideas."  -- david_perell@x*
+> *"The world rewards the people who are the best at communicating ideas, not the people with the best ideas."  -- x@david_perell*
 + @MoZarrinsadaf -- Marketing is attention engineering.

 - 0 visibility x 100 skills = 0 opportunities